israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - A CSV file for the capstone project was provided by Google/Coursera in a Jupyter Notebook.

 ### Tools
-- I used a Jupyter Notebook for the entire project including the Data Cleaning, Data Analysis, Modeling, and Visualization.
+- Jupyter Notebook for the entire project including Data Cleaning, Data Analysis, Modeling, and Visualization.

 ### Data Cleaning
 - Executed **.info()** to gather basic information about the data